 Kente, Lace and Champagne

 Photographers talk about seeing The Shot, knowing as they press the button that they have captured a great image.
 I'm not much of a photographer and have only come close to this once, 45 seconds before I took the above photo.
-As it turned out it took me that long to find my camera and I missed the shot I wanted when additional people walked into the scene.
+As it turned out, it took me that long to find my camera and I missed the shot I wanted when additional people walked into the scene.
 The occasion was a friend's wedding.
-Still I think it turned out fine and the sight compelled me to declaim some spontaneous poetry, or doggerel as my friends labelled it.
+Still I think it turned out fine and the sight compelled me to declaim some spontaneous poetry, or doggerel as my friends labeled it.

 The first two lines were obvious